 Though I had been accepted into an Osteopathic Medical School, I had no real understanding of Osteopathy.
 Manipulation initially made no sense to me.
 I thought “manipulation” meant “banging someone’s bones around.”
 I had little appreciation for subtlety.
 My curiosity, however, led me to discover the most talented practitioners in the profession.
 Watching them work was fascinating, but being treated was astonishing.
 I had no idea my body was capable of changing in this fashion.
 I was hooked.

 I had been in a severe car accident as a teenager, and I was badly hurt.
 My ability to attend to subtle perceptions was overwhelmed by the internal disruption of my broken physiology.
 I loved Osteopathy, but I could not learn.
 I did not know what was wrong, and I was deeply frustrated and disappointed.
 Though my love for Osteopathy never diminished, I changed course, and became a psychiatrist.
 My psychiatric training was invaluable, providing new experiences that deepened my perceptions and understanding.
 Gradually, I was able to heal… and Osteopathy would not leave me alone.
 I eventually discovered my latent abilities… and upon completion of my psychiatric residency, I entered private practice as an Osteopath.

 I have been in private practice in the Palo Alto area since 1983.
 I consider myself to be a “Traditional Osteopath,” in that my primary mode of practice is osteopathic manipulation.
-My primary styles of osteopathic treatment include Cranial, Biodynamic, Indirect and Direct Functional, and Visceral approaches.
+My primary styles of osteopathic treatment include Cranial, Biodynamic, Indirect and Direct Functional, Visceral, and Vascular approaches.

 1975 – 1979: Michigan State University – College of Osteopathic Medicine, East Lansing Michigan.
 Research / Teaching Fellowship in Osteopathy.